kakts/node/doc/api/errors.md

 ```

 Any use of the JavaScript `throw` mechanism will raise an exception that
-*must* be handled using `try / catch` or the Node.js process will exit
+*must* be handled using `try…catch` or the Node.js process will exit
 immediately.

 With few exceptions, _Synchronous_ APIs (any blocking method that does not